Salesforce Real Time Sync

 What it is

-The Mixmax Real Time Sync (MX-RTS) from Salesforce package is built to get all your necessary updates into Mixmax in real time.
-This means that the package only is handling traffic from Salesforce to Mixmax and not the other way around.
+The Mixmax Real-Time Sync (MX-RTS) from Salesforce package is built to get all your necessary updates into Mixmax in real time.
+This means that the package only handles traffic from Salesforce to Mixmax and not the other way around.

 Let’s dive in and see how MX-RTS works.